J-sephB-lt-n/knowledge-base/obsidian-vault/RefChecker (paper) - Reference-based Fine-grained Hallucination Checker and Benchmark for Large Language Models.md

 *Claim-triplets* are used because:
 - TODO
 ## How RefChecker Works
 1. A LLM generates an answer to a user question, for which there is a known correct answer (the *reference*).
+The answer could be generated on the LLMs own knowledge, from noisy context (RAG), or from clean context (e.g. summarisation or information extraction).
-3. A different LLM (the claim *extractor*) is used to extract a set of *claim-triplets* from the LLM response.
+2. A different LLM (the claim *extractor*) is used to extract a set of *claim-triplets* from the LLM response.
 See [the prompt used for the extractor (from the original paper)](#The%20prompt%20used%20for%20the%20extractor)
-4. Another LLM (the claim *checker*) labels each extracted *claim triplet* as one of:
+3. Another LLM (the claim *checker*) labels each extracted *claim triplet* as one of:
 	1. "Entailed" - the claim (information) in the LLM response is included in (and is in agreement with) the ground truth *reference* (known correct answer) i.e. ***the LLM claim is correct***.
 	2. "Contradicting" - the claim (information) in the LLM response is not supported by any information in the the ground truth *reference* (known correct answer), **and** there is information in the ground truth *reference* which actively contradicts the LLM response i.e. ***The LLM claim is incorrect***.
 	3. "Neutral" - the claim (information) in the LLM response is not included in the ground truth *reference* (known correct answer), or nothing in the ground truth *reference* contradicts the LLM claim i.e. ***we don't know whether the LLM claim is correct or not***